bpanel-org/bwallet/README.md

 This will update the `bpanel` config file so that the plugins array contains `@bpanel/bwallet`.
 `bpanel` will install the plugin during its build.

+### Development

+Multisig wallets are referred to as `multisig` throughout the codebase while non multisig wallets are referred to as `standard` wallets.

 ### Features

 - TODO